Charles Fenno Jacobs: World War II

 Shortly after the Japanese attack on Pearl Harbor, Edward Steichen recruited Jacobs to join his Naval Aviation Photographic Unit.
 The U.S. Navy had established this special group to document and publicize its aviation activities.

 Jacobs, like the other photographers in the Naval Aviation Photographic Unit, followed Steichen's advice to concentrate on the human side of modern war.
 He photographed aircraft workers in California, capturing the then novel sight of female factory workers.
 On another assignment he photographed life aboard the battleship USS New Jersey, shooting the activities of the crew off- and on-duty.
-Other of Jacobs's images capture the earnestness of young aviation cadets, the humiliation of a Japanese prisoner of war on the deck of an aircraft carrier, and melancholy scenes of Navy pilots on leave with their dates.
+Other of Jacobs's images capture the earnestness of young aviation cadets, the humiliation of a Japanese prisoner of war on the deck of a battleship, and melancholy scenes of Navy pilots on leave with their dates.

 When the war ended, Jacobs and two of his colleagues, Horace Bristol and Victor Jorgensen, still dressed in uniforms, walked into the offices of Fortune and boldly proposed that the magazine hire them, and assign each a different part of the world as his beat.
 The magazine agreed and Jacobs was assigned to cover Europe in the immediate postwar years.
 He photographed the airlift to Berlin, German post-war politics and landscape, the industrial Ruhr and images of the ruined German cities.
 He spent time in eastern Europe, documenting life under Communism, as well as in France, Italy and the British Isles.

 Recognition

+"Power in the Pacific", a group exhibition of the Steichen unit, was held at the Museum of Modern Art in January 1945.

+A photograph of Jacobs was in The Family of Man exhibition, created by Edward Steichen in 1955 at the Museum of Modern Art in New York, which resulted in a book of the same name.
+Since then Jacobs' work has appeared in several major shows and the 1981 book Steichen at War.